zetanumbers/posts/myosotis.md

 ## Discarded ideas

 *This section may confuse readers so you might not want to skip it.
-It is intended to be refered to when discussion touches these thought of before but then discarded ideas.*
+It is intended to be referred to when discussion touches these thought of before but then discarded ideas.*

 ### Leak<'a>